South Cambridgeshire Logo

 Allotment toolkit

 Allotment gardening provides the opportunity for a year-round healthy lifestyle.
-Allotments help to address issues that directly affect people such as food provenance and food security, sustainability, and healthy living and eating, whilst at the same time contributing positively to the environment and biodiversity.
-This toolkit aims to provide support to Parish Councils and others overseeing allotments in South Cambridgeshire who want to improve their allotments to be the best they can be.
+Allotments help to address issues that directly affect people such as food availability and security, healthy eating, sustainability, and healthy living – both physical and mental - whilst at the same time contributing positively to the environment and biodiversity.

 If you are looking to get an allotment of your own for personal use, please see a list of allotments (that we know of) across South Cambridgeshire.
 If you are aware of one not on here, please let us know and we will amend our records.

 Governance